I love to learn new crafts and am always on the lookout for easy new products and ideas to share with the crafting community.

 - Application Tool

 - Prepare The Design.
-In both the Cricut and Silhouette there are many designs to chose from.
+In both the Cricut and Silhouette there are many designs to choose from.
 There are also thousands of SVG files that you can download into your computer program.
 Take some time to learn the features of your program and what is available.
 Once you have chosen your design, scale it to the size that you want to use.
 Measure the material surface that you are planning to use so that you have the right-sized vinyl design to fit on your surface,

 - Cut Your Design.
 Place the adhesive vinyl on your cutting mat with the paper side on the mat.
 The vinyl should be facing you.
 Load the mat into your machine, Select the material settings for your vinyl.
 Send the design to the machine and start cutting.
 In some cases, you will be cutting from a roll.
 You need to follow the manufacturer's directions on how to do this.